Mindful Meditation Club Constitution

 Section 1: Co-Funding Board

-The Buddhist Meditation Club will apply for CFB money.
+The Mindful Meditation Club will apply for CFB money.
 If allocated the resources, the club will follow all CFB and institutional regulations.

 Section 2: Honorariums

-The guests speakers can receive honorariums from the club's funds if they are invited by the Board of Officers.
+The guest speakers can receive honorariums from the club's funds if they are invited by the Board of Officers.
 None of the officials or members can receive honorariums.

 Article IX: Amendments